UCB-Psychology-QuACK/site/README.md

 ![image](code.jpeg)

 # Welcome to QuACK
-QuACK is a grad student initiative to teach foundational programming and data skills to grad students, RAs and Post-bacs in the psychology department
+QuACK is a UC Berkeley Psychology grad student initiative.
+We teach foundational programming and data skills to grad student, RAs, and Post-bacs in the community.

 Learn more about QuACK [here](https://wvoorhies.github.io/sample_webpage/about/about)

-# R courses:
+# Learn R
 Find materials for our R courses below

 ### Summer R bootcamp